nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

    4. Other incorrect command to try: `edit-applicant 5`
       Expected: An error message will show, indicating that the index is invalid.

+### Marking an applicant's status

+1. Updating an applicant's status successfully

+   1. Prerequisites: There is at least one applicant in MTR.
+List all applicants and positions using the `list-applicant` and `list-position` commands respectively.
+Assume there is a position `software engineer` and an applicant `John Doe` to that position, with status `Pending`.

+   2. Test case: `mark john doe status/accepted`
+      Expected: Applicant `John Doe`'s position is updated as 'Accepted'.
+      A success message is shown.

+   3. Test case: `mark john doe status/rejected`
+      Expected: Applicant `John Doe`'s position is updated as 'Rejected'.
+      A success message is shown.

+2. Attempting to update a non-existent applicant's status

+   1. Prerequisites: List all applicants and positions using the `list-applicant` and `list-position` commands respectively.
+There is no applicant with the name 'John Cena'.

+   2. Test case: `mark john cena status/rejected`
+      Expected: An error message is shown, indicating that there is no such applicant.

 ### Deleting an applicant

 1. Deleting an applicant from MrTechRecruiter

    1. Prerequisites: There are 2 applicants within MTR.
 At index `1` we have `John Doe`, and at index `2` we have Mary Jane.

-  1. Test case: `delete-applicant 1`<br>
+   2. Test case: `delete-applicant 1`<br>
       Expected: John Doe is deleted from the list.
 Details of the deleted contact shown in the status message.

-  1. Test case: `delete-applicant 3`<br>
+   3. Test case: `delete-applicant 3`<br>
       Expected: No applicant is deleted.
 Error details depicting index out of bounds is shown.

+### Filtering applicants

+1. Specifying valid filtering criteria.

+   1. Prerequisites: List all applicants and positions using the `list-applicant` and `list-position` commands respectively.
+Assume there is a position `software engineer`, and at least two applicants to that position.
+Assume also that there is a position `database administrator`, and there is one applicant to that position.

+   2. Test case: `filter-applicant pos/software engineer`
+      Expected: A success message is shown.
+Only the two applicants under the `software engineer` position now show.

+   3. Test case: `filter-applicant pos/database administrator`
+      Expected: A success message is shown.
+Only the one applicant under the `database administrator` position now shows.

+2. Attempting to filter by invalid criteria.

+   1. Prerequisites: List all applicants and positions using the `list-applicant` and `list-position` commands respectively.
+There is no position with the title 'pilot'.

+   2. Test case: `filter-applicant pos/pilot`
+      Expected: An error message is shown, indicating that the 'pilot' filter is invalid.

-### Viewing average rate of a job
+### Viewing rejection rate of a job

-1. Viewing average rate of a job in MrTechRecruiter
+1. Viewing rejection rate of a job in MrTechRecruiter

     1. Prerequisites: <br>
        a.
 Job must exist in address book. <br>
        b.
-Average rate already tabulated for the job.
+Rejection rate already tabulated for the job.

-    1. Test case: `rate pos/software engineer`<br>
+    2. Test case: `rate pos/software engineer`<br>
        Expected: Text indicating the rejection rate will be displayed in the status bar.
 E.g. `Rejection rate for software engineer = 10.00%`

+### Visualizing a position

+1. Visualizing an existing position.

+   1. Prerequisites: List all applicants and positions using the `list-applicant` and `list-position` commands respectively.
+Assume there is a position `software engineer`, and at least two applicants to that position.
+Assume also that there is a position `database administrator`, and there are no applicants to that position.

+   2. Test case: `visualize software engineer`
+      Expected: A success message is shown.
+A new window opens, showing a visual representation of the position, its applicants and the breakdown of their various statuses.

+   3. Test case: `visualize database administrator`
+      Expected: An error message is shown, indicating that there are no applicants to the position.

+2. Attempting to visualize a non-existent position.

+   1. Prerequisites: List all applicants and positions using the `list-applicant` and `list-position` commands respectively.
+There is no position with the title 'super spy'.

+   2. Test case: `visualize super spy`
+      Expected: An error message is shown, indicating that there is no such position.

 ### Undoing